pascalmichaillat/business-cycles/overview.md

-# Overview of the Ten Papers
+# Overview of the Eleven Papers

-The lecture slides cover ten papers on business cycles.
+The lecture slides cover eleven papers on business cycles.
 The papers try to answer a range questions:

 * What causes unemployment?
 * Why does unemployment fluctuate?
+* What is the efficient unemployment rate?
 * How does the unemployment gap vary over time?
-* How should monetary and fiscal policies respond to fluctuations in the unemployment gap?
+*  How should monetary policy and fiscal  policy respond to fluctuations in the unemployment gap?
 * How are the policies affected by the zero lower bound?
 * And what is the origin of monetary nonneutrality?

 ## Models of Unemployment

 In matching models, unemployment becomes vanishingly small when unemployed workers search sufficiently hard for jobs.
 Unemployment also becomes vanishingly small when recruiting costs are sufficiently low.
 These properties are difficult to reconcile with the long queues of unemployed workers at job bureaus and factory gates observed during the Great Depression.
 Conversely, in rationing models, jobs are always lacking in the economy.
 This property is difficult to reconcile with the many unfilled vacancies observed after the Coronavirus Pandemic.

 "Do Matching Friction Explain Unemployment?
 Not in Bad Times" [(Michaillat 2012)](https://www.pascalmichaillat.org/1.html) blends the matching and rationing models of unemployment to build a model with both frictional unemployment -- caused by difficulties in matching workers and firms -- and rationing unemployment -- caused by a lack of job.
 The model describes well good and bad times.
 In bad times, labor demand is low so rationing unemployment is high.
 Hence total unemployment is high.
 But, maybe surprisingly, frictional unemployment is low.